FemiOfficial/rockcontent-test/README.md

 ## RockContent - Like Feature

 ### Description
-The like feature is a reusable feature component that can be integrated and used on any application.
+The Like Feature is a reusable feature component that can be integrated and used on any application.
 It is a REST Api that can be seen as a widget for Client Applications to manage likes on Articles or other resources on their platform.

 ### Technology Used